sds/haml-lint/README.md

 ## Usage

-Run `haml-lint` from the command-line by passing in a directory (or multiple directories) to recursively scan:
+Run `haml-lint` from the command line by passing in a directory (or multiple directories) to recursively scan:

 ```bash